Family and MWR Branding

 Local Branding

-Products for local initiatives should, within design and space limitations, clearly brand the item as part of the Army, AMC and IMCOM.
-The Army, AMC, and IMCOM logos should be used together with the Family and MWR logo in almost all instances.
+Products for local initiatives should be within design and space limitations, clearly brand the item as part of the Army, IMCOM.
+The Army, and IMCOM logos should be used together with the Family and MWR logo in almost all instances.

 Some Family and MWR-wide programs use standardized logos, such as Warrior Adventure Quest, Warrior Zone, Child and Youth Services, and the Family and MWR-branded restaurant family.
 Use them when appropriate.